luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 - :ref:`Lowering resolution <Lowering resolution to decrease MinZ>`
 - Enabling :ref:`Stereo Extended Disparity mode`
-- Using :ref:`Disparity shift` - suggested in controlled environment, where MaxZ is known
+- Using :ref:`Disparity shift` - suggested in a controlled environment, where MaxZ is known

 Both of these last 2 options can be enabled at the same time, which would set the minimum depth to 1/4 of the standard settings, but at such short distances the MinZ could be limited by the focal length.